Signed in as:

 Mike is a Patrol Sergeant, K-9 Handler-Instructor, and Drug Recognition Expert-Instructor for a small (5-man) Sheriff's Office in North Central South Dakota, where he also serves as the County Director of Emergency Management.

-With nearly 20 years of experience and having handled three canines over a 15+ year period, Mike has made countless arrests for drugs, weapons, and impaired driving.
+With nearly 20 years of experience and having handled three canines over a 15+ year period, Mike has made countless arrests for fugitives, drugs, weapons, and impaired driving.

 Working as Deputy Sheriff and former Federal Drug Task Force Officer, Mike has seized millions of dollars in drugs and assets while working two-lane roads and highways where many say, "criminal activity doesn't exist (here)".